-Munich or München, the third largest city in Germany, is best know for its annual Oktoberfest.
-The name of the city means “home of the monks”, and it was those monks who started the beer brewing traditions for which Munich is still famous for.
+Munich or München, the third largest city in Germany, is best known for its annual Oktoberfest.

 To kick off my Europe tour, I went on a free walking tour around the city of Munich.
 I did it with Sandemans, a company that provides free tours as well as paid ones.
 It was recommended to me by my colleague Weiwei.